Axway-API-Management-Plus/Executing-loopback-requests-on-a-listener/Contributing.md

 # How Can I Contribute?
 - Reporting Bugs using Issues feature
-- Suggesting Enhancements using Pull Requests feature
+- Suggesting Enhancements/corrections using Pull Requests feature